pachyderm/pachyderm/SETUP.md

 $ make amazon-cluster
 ```

-Record the "volume-id" in the output:
+Record the "volume-id" in the output, then export it:

 ```shell
 $ export STORAGE_NAME=[volume id]